 Straddling the Suffolk and Norfolk borders, the Brecks has one of the most distinctive landscapes in the UK – historic heathland, unique ‘Deal Rows’ and prehistoric Pingo lakes.
 There’s also the vast Thetford Forest, a playground for outdoor enthusiasts, with wild red deer and birdwatching, off-road cycling, walking trails and high ropes.

-Look out for Grime’s Graves, Neolithic flint mines that were Europe’s first industrial centre, St George’s Distillery, home of the English Whisky Company, and Oxborough Hall, a 15th century moated house run by the National Trust.
+Look out for Grime’s Graves, Neolithic flint mines that were Europe’s first industrial centre, The English Distillery, home of the English Whisky Company, and Oxborough Hall, a 15th century moated house run by the National Trust.

 The Brecks also enjoys the best overall climate in the UK.